StoryBook Theatre -

 The Early Years

-StoryBook Theatre began their first season with an impressive six shows -- a mix of original scripts and fairy tale classics performed at the Pumphouse Theatre.
+StoryBook Theatre began their first season with an impressive six shows - a mix of original scripts, and fairy tale classics, performed at the Pumphouse Theatre.
 The connection between StoryBook Theatre and the Pumphouse Theatre actually began a few years before the launch of either organization.
 In the early 1970's, Ellie Tims' good friend Joyce Doolittle began working with a group of people to save the historic Pumphouse building from demolition.
 Their idea was to turn this historical site into a theatre where community groups could stage their productions.
 Ellie Tims quickly jumped on the chance to move StoryBook Theatre into this exciting new theatre space.
-Since then, the Pumphouse Theatre has been a home to StoryBook in more ways than one.
-In addition to staging productions, from 1985 to 1990 the Pumphouse became the home of StoryBook's offices, wardrobe storage and even set construction.
+At the time, the Pumphouse Theatre was a home to StoryBook in more ways than one.
+In addition to staging productions, from 1985 to 1990, the Pumphouse became the home of StoryBook's offices, wardrobe storage, and even set construction.

 Cookie Cabaret and Adventure Theatre

-The Cookie Cabaret is an unique form of theatre specifically designed for children ages 3 to 6, and of course, their parents.
-The Cookie Cabaret's are small-scale productions of children's favourite fairy tales including Jack and the Beanstalk, The Velveteen Rabbit, and Aesop's Fables.
-Even the theatre that houses the cabaret has been specially designed so that the children can sit on mats right in front of the stage while their parents are just a few feet away, sitting on chairs, where they can watch the show and their child.
-But there is more to a Cookie Cabaret than just the show; there are cookies!
-Calgary's own Crave Cupcakes has genrously donated all the cookies we serve at our concession.
+The Cookie Cabaret was a unique form of theatre, specifically designed for children ages 3 to 6, and of course, their parents.
+The Cookie Cabarets were small-scale productions of children's favourite fairy tales, including Jack and the Beanstalk, The Velveteen Rabbit, and Aesop's Fables.
+The theatre that housed the cabaret had been specially designed, so that the children could sit on mats right in front of the stage, while their parents sat just a few feet away, sitting on chairs, where they could watch the show and their child.
+But there was more to a Cookie Cabaret than just the show: there were cookies!
+Calgary's own Crave Cupcakes generously donated all the cookies served at our concession.

-The Adventure Theatre productions, for ages 6 and up, are full-scale productions complete with amazing sets, beautiful costumes and talented actors; everything you need to have the fullest live theatre experience.
+The Adventure Theatre productions were staged for ages 6 and up, full-scale productions complete with amazing sets, beautiful costumes, and talented actors; everything you need to have the fullest live theatre experience.
 Some of StoryBook's past productions include: The Wizard of Oz; The Lion, the Witch, and the Wardrobe; Charlotte's Web; and Anne of Green Gables, to name a few.

 Move to the Barracks

-With these two new seasons, producing four shows each; StoryBook quickly began to run out of space.
-In a small industrial bay, StoryBook would have rehearsals for the Adventure Theatre and the Cookie Cabaret, administrative offices, wardrobe and set storage and board meetings.
+With these two new seasons, four shows were produced for each.
+StoryBook quickly began to run out of space.
+In a small industrial bay, StoryBook would have rehearsals for the Adventure Theatre, and the Cookie Cabaret, administrative offices, wardrobe, set storage, and board meetings.